ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 **A new `rico:destructionDate` property was also created, subproperty of `rico:endDate`.** Note that while this property had domain `rico:Thing` in RiC-O 1.0, **its domain has been restricted to the union of `rico:RecordResource` and `rico:Instantiation` in RiC-O 1.1**.

-Let us also mention that nine datatype properties, with domain `rico:RecordResource` or its subclasses, and/or `rico:Instantiation`, were also added, to provide users with more precise relations for storing dates (e.g. `rico:migrationDate`, `rico:derivationDate` or `rico:accumulationDate`).
+Let us also mention that in RiC-0 1.1, nine datatype properties, with domain `rico:RecordResource` or its subclasses, and/or `rico:Instantiation`, were also added, to provide users with more precise relations for storing dates (e.g. `rico:migrationDate`, `rico:derivationDate` or `rico:accumulationDate`).

 You may be interested in using **the `rico:note` datatype property, which was added to RiC-O 1.1, and made a superproperty of the already existing, more specific, note datatype properties** (`rico:physicalCharacteristicsNote`, `rico:authentiticyNote` and `rico:integrityNote`).
 This generic property can be used whenever you need to store a short textual statement, that gives a little information on a specific feature of a rico:Thing; it can also be extended to address other specific needs.